Unit lecturer: Dr D A S Rees Department of Mechanical Engineering. Room 4E 2.54.

-Integration: Sheet 7a Sheet 7b [Available] Solutions 7a Solutions 7b [Available]
+Integration: Sheet 7 (3 pages) [Available] Solutions [Available]

 Sheet 12 is designed to give an indication of what sort of question Q10 will be on the exam paper.
 It mixes up elements from different sections of the unit.

 These are meant to assist in your understanding of the various topics in the syllabus.
 If there is anything you didn't understand in the lectures, look it up here, and you won't be hindered by the remnants of a Welsh accent.
+Alternatively, you may wish to check out what I am about to do in the next lecture.
 Most of the examples presented in these printed notes are different from the ones given in the lectures so these may also be of some use.